Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Introduction

 \section{Introduction}

 Discussions of quantum mechanics (QM) often claim that time evolution logically must be unitary in order to preserve total probability \cite{ACM, MIT, Littlejohn}.
 A more precise version of this claim states that the basic rules of probability require that the norm of a quantum state vector must be preserved over time -- so if we postulate only that time evolution is represented by a \emph{linear} operator $\hat{U}$, then it must in fact be unitary, because unitary operations are the only linear operators on an inner product space that preserve vector norms.\footnote{Throughout this paper, we assume the standard norm on an inner product space $\norm{\psi} := \sqrt{\langle \psi | \psi \rangle}$.
-Ref.~\onlinecite{Aaronson} considers other choices of norm for vectors in $\mathbb{C}^n$ and finds that only the standard inner product space $2$-norm (and the $1$-norm of classical probability theory, if we restrict ourselves to nonnegative entries) permit nontrivial norm-preserving linear maps.}
+Ref.~\cite{Aaronson} considers other choices of norm for vectors in $\mathbb{C}^n$ and finds that only the standard inner product space $2$-norm (and the $1$-norm of classical probability theory, if we restrict ourselves to nonnegative entries) permit nontrivial norm-preserving linear maps.}

 This article attempts to clarify certain implicit assumptions behind this claim.
 We argue that there are two physically equivalent ways to formulate ``textbook'' quantum mechanics with unitary time evolution.
 Under one formulation, the unitarity of time evolution does follow naturally from the other postulates of QM and the assumption of linear time-evolution.
 But the other formulation permits a natural generalization of the time-evolution rule to allow non-unitary time evolution that is fully compatible with the other postulates, but which is not allowed by textbook QM.
 Moreover, this generalized time-evolution rule is not just a different mathematical formalism for standard QM, but represents a genuinely different physical theory that allows for physical phenonema that are impossible under the axioms of standard QM.
 Therefore, under the second formulation of QM, the question whether time evolution is unitary is directly experimentally testable.
-Of course, all experimental evidence so far indicates that time evolution is indeed unitary, indicating that time evolution in QM must indeed be postulated to be unitary in order to agree with experiment.
-Our central argument is simply that the unitarity of time evolution needs to be specified as an independent axiom of QM, which (at least under certain formulations of QM) is logically independent of the other axioms.